-Students who complete the program receive the notation of "honors" on their degree.
-Students who don't complete the honors requirements on time, can still graduate with an art history major.
+If you complete the program, you will receive the notation of "honors" on your degree.
+If you don't complete the honors requirements on time, you can still graduate with an art history major.

 Why participate in it?

-The honors essay allows students to develop research and writing skills and to work closely with a faculty mentor.
-All students writing an honors essay will be eligible to apply for departmental funding that supports research-related travel.
+The honors essay allows you to develop research and writing skills and to work closely with a faculty mentor.
+All students writing an honors essay may apply for departmental funding that supports research-related travel.
 The honors essay also makes an excellent writing sample to submit as part of graduate school applications.
 Graduate degree programs often consider the undergraduate honors essay as evidence of scholarly excellence.